TGBA.IO

 FAQ

-How can I tell if an email is passive aggressive?
+How do I know if an email is passive aggressive or just poorly written?

 Get your own 30‑second analysis